Attendance, Behaviour and Support

 At USJ, we strongly believe that although consequences for actions are often necessary, the real learning which actually changes behaviour comes from a restorative conversation with a trusted adult followed by reparation with any other parties involved.
 This aligns with our Christian message of ‘love your neighbour as yourself’, as children are taught to develop empathy and to understand the impact of their behaviour on others.

-Staff will structure restorative conversations based around these main questions and use a reflection sheet as a scaffold:
+Staff will structure restorative conversations based around these main questions and use restorative prompt cards as a scaffold:

 • What happened?